-During 2019, there has not been changes that affects the internal control system in a significant way.
+During 2020, there has not been changes that affects the internal control system in a significant way.

-The basis for good risk management and internal control is a good control environment represented by the attitudes, integrity, values and ethics of the Board, management and employees, as well as the formal and operational organisation of the business.
+The basis for good risk management and internal control is a good control environment represented by the attitudes, integrity, values and ethics of the Board, management, and employees, as well as the formal and operational organisation of the business.

-The term "internal control" includes everything the company does to set targets and limit undesired events to protect and create value for customers, owners, employees and society.
+The term "internal control" includes everything the company does to set targets and limit undesired events to protect and create value for customers, owners, employees, and society.
 Internal control involves more than just basic control measures.
-Among other things, this includes ensuring focused and cost-effective operation, reliable reporting and compliance with external and internal regulations.
-Internal control is a continual process performed by the Board, management and employees and integrated into the day-to-day management and operation of the business.
+Among other things, this includes ensuring safe-guarded and cost-effective operations, compliance with external and internal regulations and reliable business reporting.

-As the first line of defence, managers at all levels in the business are responsible for internal control within their own areas of responsibility and should continuously assess the implementation of internal control.
-Control functions are organised in such a way that they can perform their duties in an objective and independent manner.
-It is essential to emphasise sufficient independence for the control functions in order to prevent possible conflicts of interest.
-Situations in which individuals are responsible for a decision-making process, for which they also act as a control function, should be avoided.
+As the first line of responsibility, managers at all levels in the business are responsible for good internal control within their own areas of responsibility.
+Control functions are organised in such a way that they can perform their duties in an objective and independent manner to prevent possible conflicts of interest.